 Okay, you’ve decided to decamp.
 Here’s how you can get started,

-- Small Clarification: The reason for preferring Chrome Canary is because they support progressive web apps, hence, if the developer has updated its site, the app will be installed just like every other native app.
-You can definitely use web apps through the regular Chrome app but the experience will be a bit incongruous.
-Google will surely roll it out for everyone soon, we’ll refresh the article when that happens.
+- Small Clarification: The reason for preferring Chrome 57is because they support progressive web apps, hence if the developer has updated its site, the app will be installed just like every other native app.
+You can definitely use web apps through the older versions of Chrome app but the experience will be a bit incongruous.
 The selection of progressive web apps is quite limited right now but we expect other teams to follow soon.

 - Now, let’s add a web app.
 We’ll take Twitter for this demo.
-Load Twitter.com on Chrome Canary to get started.
+Load mobile.twitter.com on Chrome to get started.

 - Once opened, tap the three dots on the top right, and tap “add to the home screen”.
 Go through the installation process and you’re done!